Ratimon/redprint-optimism-contracts-examples/README.md

 ## What is it for ?

-This **OP-Stack-oriented App-chain** building block is intended to better introduce and onboard blockchain builder into Optimism 's [Superchain](https://docs.optimism.io/stack/explainer) Ecosystem.
+This **OP-Stack-oriented L2** building block is intended to better introduce and onboard blockchain builder into Optimism 's [Superchain](https://docs.optimism.io/stack/explainer) Ecosystem.

 >[!NOTE]
 > **The OP Stack can be thought of as software components that either help define a specific layer of the Optimism ecosystem or fill a role as a module within an existing layer.**